KarineValenca/URL-analyzer/README.md

 ## Installation

-You can install it in two ways:
+You can run this app in two ways:

 ### Docker
 1. Clone this project